-ALTERNATIVE MASTER OF EDUCATION (M.Ed.)
+ALTERNATIVE MASTER OF EDUCATION (A.M.Ed.)

-This program is designed for individuals who desire a master's degree and a State of Alabama Class A Teaching Certificate and who have a bachelor's degree in a non-education area.
+This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a non-education area.
 In addition to regular admission requirements, the student must have an overall grade point average of 2.5 on all work prior to graduate admission and must pass the Alabama English Language Proficiency Test.
 The individual must complete a minimum of 75 quarter hours of graduate work in a planned program with at least 10 quarter hours of the program being a full-time internship.
+Extensive daytime laboratory experiences in the public schools are required in this program.

 This program requires acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
 Each student must take the Master's Comprehensive Examination during or preceding the quarter in which graduation is anticipated.
-Students are allowed one retesting and if not successful on the retesting, they will be automatically dropped from graduate programs in the School of Education.
+Students are allowed one retesting; and if not successful on the retesting, they will automatically be dropped from graduate programs in the School of Education.